 Alabama Jones Act Attorneys

-File a Jones Act Claim with Alabama Offshore Injury Lawyers Who Never Back Down When Clients Need Help
+Help from Alabama Offshore Injury Lawyers Who Never Back Down

 With 1,500 miles of waterways, Alabama is home to the most inland waterways of any state.
 Due to these inland waterways and Alabama’s Gulf Shore, maritime work makes up a large part of available jobs.
 Unfortunately, working as an Alabama seaman in the maritime industry is a high-risk occupation.
 Workers have to lift heavy loads, work with aging equipment, and expose themselves to daily hazards.
 Due to all these factors, an accident on the water or at sea can be more serious than a similar incident that occurs on land.